vp817/RakNetProtocolDoc/README.md

 ### Reassembly
 RakNet uses a reassembly mechanism to reconstruct segmented datagrams that may be received out of order.
 When a datagram is segmented, each segment is assigned a unique identifier.
 When the receiver receives a segment, it is buffered until all segments with the same identifier have been received.
 Once all segments have been received, they are reassembled into the original datagram.

-For more information you can look at: <a href="https://datatracker.ietf.org/doc/html/rfc793">RFC 793</a>

 ### Flow Control
 Flow Control is a RakNet mechanism used to manage the rate of data transmission between sender and receiver.
 It ensures that the receiver can handle the incoming data at a pace it can process, preventing overwhelming or overflowing the receiver's buffer.
 Flow control helps maintain a balance between the sender's transmission speed and the receiver's processing capability, optimizing the overall efficiency and stability of the communication.

-For more information you can look at: <a href="https://datatracker.ietf.org/doc/html/rfc793">RFC 793</a>

 ### Congestion Control
 Congestion control is a RakNet technique used to prevent network congestion by balancing data transmission rates.
 Techniques like TCP congestion control, packet dropping, rate limiting, traffic shaping, QoS, and load balancing are used.
 These techniques ensure reliable data delivery and efficient transmission in RakNet.

-For more information you can look at: <a href="https://datatracker.ietf.org/doc/html/rfc5681">RFC 5681</a>

 ### Segment
 Segmentation in RakNet enhances data delivery by dividing large messages into smaller segments.
 These segments, with headers indicating position and size, ensure successful reassembly on the receiver's end.
 By comparing the buffer size to the Maximum Transmission Unit (MTU) size (usually 1400), if the buffer exceeds the MTU, it is split into segments for transmission.
 This mechanism in RakNet prevents data loss, manages large payloads, and guarantees reliable transmission in networked applications.

-For more information you can look at: <a href="https://datatracker.ietf.org/doc/html/rfc793">RFC 793</a>

 ### B
 "B" represents the link capacity or the maximum amount of data that can be transmitted per second over the network link.
 The link capacity is determined by multiple factors, including the network infrastructure, the network configuration, and the available resources.
 By using a float value, the network capacity can be represented more accurately and precisely, enabling better utilization of the available resources.